webloom-agency/wegen/docs/tips-guides/docker.md

     ```

 2.  **Set up Environment Variables:**
     Copy the example environment file and then open the newly created `.env` file to fill in the necessary environment variables.
 You only need to provide the API keys for the AI provider you intend to use.
+You need an auth secret which can be made with `pnpx auth secret` and a database which I recommend neon or vercel postgres - any provider works

     ```sh
     cp .env.example .env